Table of Contents

 - Fall entry students who enrolled in summer work (such as summer bridge programs or developmental/remedial coursework) prior to their first term of enrollment with credential-seeking status.

 - Re-admit students.
-The PDP dashboards and analysis-ready file allow you to filter data by enrollment type, which allows you to see your data with or without re-admit students.
+The cohort-level analysis-ready file allows you to filter data by enrollment type, which allows you to see your data with or without re-admit students.
 There is no minimum amount of time that a student must be out of the institution in order to be considered a re-admit student.
 We suggest reporting re-admit students’ enrollment in another term to prevent overlapping data.
 If a student stops out and then re-admits, you should submit the student twice in the cohort file.
 For example, if a student stopped out in 2013-14 and then re-admitted in 2015-2016, you should include the student in 2012-13 as a first-time student and in 2015-2016 as a re-admit student.
 The system will have two enrollment records and choose one automatically using PDP logic.

 - A student who is taking a course for credit that leads to a credential at your institution but the student is either undeclared or non-credential seeking.

 - Non-credit vocational students enrolled in purely personal enrichment courses